ugonnaagwu/practicechangeremote/Week 1/[ENG1.0] Intro to Git and local workflow.md

 * [Git Cheat Sheet](https://www.git-tower.com/blog/git-cheat-sheet)
     (Summary of a lot of git commands but doesn’t tell you which one to use when)

+### PRIVATE NOTES FOR INSTRUCTORS
+TNTs: Please ignore this.
+It’s only here so that instructors can practice the log-in process for GitHub.
+To revoke access:

+1. Log in to GitHub.cokm
+2. then your user account (top-right) -> Settings
+3. Under the “Integrations” category (left-hand column)
+4. Click on ‘Applications’
+5. In the main area, click on ‘Authorized OAuth Apps’
+6. GitHub for VSCode - revoke this and neither the GUI nor the integrated terminal will be able to authenticate.
+NOTE: VSCode will not re-authenticate you until you log out
+7. In VSCode log out of GitHub (lower-left corner - the ‘Accounts’ button, then your GitHub account & Sign Out)
+8. Then, the next time you push/pull (either from GUI or integrated terminal)   and it’ll run you through the authentication dance listed above

 ## [Additional background, info, and OPTIONAL exercises](eng1-0-exercises-for-intro-to-git-and-local-workflow)

-To revoke access:
-GitHub,
-then your user account (top-right) -> Settings
-Under the “Integrations” category (left-hand column) Click on ‘Applications’
-In the main area, click on ‘Authorized OAuth Apps’ GitHub for VSCode - revoke this and neither the GUI nor the integrated terminal will be able to authenticate.
-In VSCode log out of GitHub (lower-left corner - the ‘Accounts’ button, then your GitHub account & Sign Out) Then, the next time you push/pull (either from GUI or integrated terminal)   and it’ll run you through the authentication dance listed above